deephaven/deephaven-core/web/WebDevelopersGuide.md

  * `RangeSet updated` - The ordered set of row indexes updated since the last update.

 ###### Methods
- * `get(LongWrapper index):Row` - Reads a row object from the table, from which any subscribed column can be read.
+ * `get(LongWrapper rowSet):Row` - Reads a row object from the table, from which any subscribed column can be read.
- * `getData(LongWrapper index, Column column):Object` - Reads a specific cell from the table, from the specified row and column.
+ * `getData(LongWrapper rowSet, Column column):Object` - Reads a specific cell from the table, from the specified row and column.
- * `getFormat(LongWrapper index, Column column):Format` - Reads the Format to use for a cell from the specified row and column.
+ * `getFormat(LongWrapper rowSet, Column column):Format` - Reads the Format to use for a cell from the specified row and column.

 ##### Class `RangeSet`